sc18zs/csci596_final_project/README.md

 2. Profiling and Performance Metrics
 - Compare the execution time, communication cost, and scalability (e.g., strong and weak scaling) of the optimized code with the original version.
+-

+**Implement load balancing for distributing computational work more evenly** Proposed method attempts to maintain an even distribution of atoms across processors by adjusting the number of processors in each dimension (represented by the vproc array).
+The goal is to reduce load imbalance when the number of atoms per processor deviates significantly from the ideal value.

+1. The function first calculates the number of atoms each processor should ideally have (atoms_per_proc) based on the total number of atoms (nglob) and the number of processors.
+2. Then it checks the imbalance of atoms assigned to the current processor.
+If the difference (imbalance) between the number of atoms assigned to this processor and the ideal number (atoms_per_proc) exceeds a certain threshold (THRESHOLD), it tries to redistribute the atoms across processors.
+In case of significant imbalance, the topology (i.e., the vproc array, which likely defines the grid of processors) is adjusted to ensure that atoms are more evenly distributed.

 ## Expected Results
 1. Higher Cache Hit Rates: Reordering particle data based on Hilbert/Morton curves will improve memory locality, leading to significantly reduced cache misses.

 2. Reduced Execution Time: Enhanced memory access patterns will optimize the performance of critical sections like compute_accel, resulting in faster force calculations.

+3. Improved Scalability: The balance load function periodically checks for these imbalances and redistributes the atoms (or domain) to ensure that each process is responsible for approximately the same number of atoms.
+This reduces idle time and improves the efficiency of the overall simulation.

+4. Reduced Simulation Time: Load balancing can adapt dynamically and can optimize resource utilization, leading to a reduced running time.

 ## Acknowledgments
 This project is part of the CSCI596 course and focuses on enhancing the efficiency of molecular dynamics simulations through innovative computational methods.